Philippus/elastic4s/README.md

 }
 ```

+In general the format of the DSL is to call the execute method on the client and
+pass in a block that returns a request of the type you wish to execute.

 For more in depth examples keep reading.

 ## Syntax